 Penfold offers a link to a tool that can help you decide how much to save.
 It asks for your age and how much you will be investing to calculate what your pot could be worth at your state retirement age.
 The calculator will also tell you how far off your portfolio is from an ideal pot assuming you would need to earn around two-thirds of your working income during retirement.
 You can play around with the calculator to see how changing the contributions affects the final portfolio.

 Choosing the right investment plan can be tricky as you need to take enough risk so your retirement pot grows but you don’t want to take too much and risk losing your savings.
-Penfold offers four different investment plans, each providing a different level of risk.
+Penfold offers four different risk levels in its standard investment plan, each providing a different level of risk.
 The plans range from Level 1 which provides the lowest risk and is designed for those that are closer to retirement age, up to Level 4 which provides the highest risk and is designed for those that have at least 20 years until they retire and so can afford to make up for any short term losses along the way.
 Level one has the lowest exposure to riskier assets such as equities (Stocks & Shares), with level 4 having a much higher exposure.
 When you select a plan, the anticipated growth, volatility and suitability for certain is explained and if you want to know more information about the funds and underlying portfolio you can click on the information button on each plan.

 Before agreeing to put money into one of the plans there is a risk acceptance box to read and you must tick to state that you understand and accept the risks.
 Penfold says there are four main things to be aware of and they are: